MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 - Dynamic content friendly names are getting updated to internal code names upon save.
 - Unnecessary loop while consuming tokens for trigger such as 'When a form is submitted', and others.

 As we continue to innovate, we're introducing a new designer alongside our classic designer.
 While the classic designer remains valuable, the new designer is our future direction.
-While the classic designer will not be supported indefinitely, the new designer is gradually becoming the primary interface.
+While the classic designer won't be supported indefinitely, the new designer is gradually becoming the primary interface.

-If you prefer to access features not yet available in the new designer or encounter any limitations or known issues, you can temporarily revert to the classic designer.
-Simply toggle off the 'New Designer' option in the menu within the cloud flows designer.
+If you prefer to access features not yet available in the new designer, or encounter any limitations or known issues, you can temporarily revert to the classic designer.
+Simply turn off the **New designer** toggle on the menu in the cloud flows designer.

 :::image type="content" source="media/flows-designer/designer-toggle.svg" alt-text="Screenshot of the 'New designer' toggle.":::